 Q: How much lift does the GenRight Elite or Legend Suspension kit have?

 A: The GenRight Elite or Legend Jeep suspension kit is the equivalent to a 4" lift.
 However the installer can easily adjust that up or down to achieve the Jeep owner's preferred ride height.
 Fact is, with the GenRight flat belly skid and 40" tall tires - it is the perfect height to length ratio for the optimal "breakover".

 Q: Will I have to run your Hi-Fender Kit if I put in this suspension?

 A: No, in fact many of our GenRight Jeeps still run the standard height tube fenders.
 That being said, it does depend on the size tires you want to run and the height which you want the vehicle to sit.
-Call one of our techs for more detailed help that is specific to your vehicle.
+See more information here.
+Call in to speak to one of our Jeep experts for more detailed help that is specific to your vehicle.

 Q: Does the GenRight kit provide more ground clearance?